Policy Breakdown

 Grocery

-- Expiration date requirements: All food items must now have at least 90 days of remaining shelf life at the time of delivery (up from 60 days)
+- Expiration date requirements: Food items must have adequate remaining shelf life at the time of delivery — list and ship with enough runway that customers receive products well ahead of their expiration

-- Temperature-sensitive shipping: Sellers shipping perishable items must provide proof of cold chain compliance or use WFS
+- Temperature-sensitive shipping: Sellers shipping perishable items must handle cold chain requirements appropriately, which is one reason many turn to WFS

-- Nutritional labeling: Product listings must include nutritional information that matches the physical label — discrepancies are now flagged automatically
+- Nutritional labeling: Product listings should include nutritional information that matches the physical label; discrepancies can be flagged

 Electronics

-- Warranty disclosure: Sellers must clearly state warranty terms.
-"No warranty" is now acceptable but must be explicitly stated rather than omitted
+- Warranty disclosure: Sellers should clearly state warranty terms.
+"No warranty" is acceptable but must be explicitly stated rather than omitted

-- Refurbished item standards: Refurbished electronics must include a grading standard (e.g., Grade A, Grade B) and disclose any cosmetic imperfections
+- Refurbished item standards: Refurbished electronics must be listed under Walmart's defined conditions — Restored Premium, Like New, Good, or Fair — and disclose any cosmetic imperfections

 6. What to Do Now: Walmart Compliance Checklist